daichou03/AnchoredDensestSubgraph/README.md

 A = readIN("eucore.in", "../Example_SCC/")
 ```

+#### Accepted input graph
-This algorithm can work on larger unweighted, undirected graph you downloaded.
+This algorithm can work on any data graphs you downloaded.
+The graph needs to be preprocessed as unweighted, undirected if it isn't.
 `readIN()` accepts the following format:

 - The first line is the number of vertices and the number of edges respectively.